guillaume-heusch/panel-detection/docs/data.md

 # THE DATA

-There are 29 video sequences, but I don't know with which device they have been captured.
+**There are 29 video sequences**, but I don't know with which devices they have been captured.
 They all vary in length and overall quality I'd say.
 They are quite diverse, in the the sense that sometimes it's taken from the back of the venue, sometimes from the stage, and sometimes from the side.
 That makes a good set of different examples though.

 ## Extracting frames

-Extracting individual frames from each sequence has been done with the simple ffmpeg command:
+Extracting individual frames from each sequence has been done with this simple ffmpeg command:

 ```shell
 ffmpeg -i {video_file} {dir_with_frames}/{sequence_name}-frame%04d.png